Manufacturing Processes

 - Availability (standard stock vs custom)

-Example: Material Selection for Bike Frame
+Example: Material Selection for a Bike Frame

-Requirements: Lightweight, strong, corrosion resistant, weldable
+Requirements: lightweight, strong, corrosion resistant, weldable.

 Options:

-- Steel: Strong, heavy, weldable ✓
+- Steel: strong, heavy, weldable (pass)

-- Titanium: Excellent properties but expensive ✗
+- Titanium: excellent properties but expensive (fail on cost)

 Primary Manufacturing Processes